zorian-f/nd013-c1-vision-solution/README.md

 ```

 ### Display 10 random Images
-The first thing implemented is a simple function `display_instances` which shows 10 random picked pictures off of one tfRecord file.
+The first thing implemented is a simple function `display_instances` which shows 10 random picked pictures off from one tfRecord file.
 An important note is, that in the tfRecordfiles the BBox Coordinates are normalized and have to be multiplied with height and width.

 ```python
 import numpy as np